jeevanbisht/ConditionalAccessPolicies/api/CAPolicies-get.md

 ---
 title: "Get Policy"
-description: "Retrieve the properties of a policy."
+description: "Retrieve the properties of a Conditional Access Policy."
 localization_priority: Normal
 ---